Gandhi Blog Series #13

 Strength does not come from physical capacity.
 It comes from an indomitable will.

-In the last blog, we have discussed how Satyagraha becomes an effective socio-political struggle.
-The non-violent protest appealed to the goodness in the oppressor and encouraged him to see his mistake.
-The struggle also bid public sympathy with its moral uprightness and endurance of pain.
+In the last blog, we saw the moral, social, and political impacts of Satyagraha.
+The non-violent protest appeals to the goodness inside the oppressor and encourages him to see his mistake.
+The struggle also bids public sympathy with its pacifist approach, moral uprightness, and iron will to endure suffering.

 Nevertheless, not everyone can wield this powerful weapon.
-There are necessary qualities for a person who uses the method to make it effective.
-Gandhi explicitly mentioned that only if one observes these qualities, can he tap into the infinite power of Satyagraha.
+Some qualities are indispensable for making satyagraha effective.
+Gandhi explicitly mentioned that to tap into the infinite power of Satyagraha a person has to abide by these values.

 Attributes of a Satyagrahi